Amateur-Digital-Network/ADN-DMR-Peer-Server/README.md

-### FreeDMR Peer Server is a (now very diverged) fork of the hblink3 project ###
+### ADN Systems DMR Peer Server is a fork from FreeDMR by G7RZU hacknix ###

-FreeDMR Peer Server - software to assist in building a peer mesh network

-Please see the wiki for documentation.
+Launched on April 21, 2024, by a visionary group of 20 international amateur radio enthusiasts, ADN Systems operates on an Open Bridge Protocol (OBP), fostering a decentralized network devoid of hierarchical structures.